Show Me the Money 10: Round five: team song mission

 Prior to this round, the producer teams meet up for their team bonding session to get to know their team members and to introduce the instrumental in which their members will write their lyrics and then perform in front of all the producer teams.
 At the end of each performance, the producers of the performing producer team will eliminate one contestant.
-Unlike previous seasons, the eliminated contestant will still be part of the official release version of the song and will be included in this season's discography.
+Unlike previous seasons, the eliminated contestants will still be part of the official release version of the songs.